 n the south slopes of East Pryor Mountain roams a herd of 159 (as of March 2002), wild horses.
 Dozens of herds, actually — mature stallions with their mares and colts, and young ones hanging out with their peers, all following spring greenup from the foothills to the high ridges and meadows, or retreating from winter’s winds into the deep draws of the badlands along the Bighorn River.
 It is of course impossible to say whether any of those mustangs are descendants of the horses taken from Nathaniel Pryor back in July of 1806.1

 In any case, DNA evidence indicates that, like all the other feral horses in the Western United States, the Pryor Mountain horses are descendants of Spanish Barbs, or "Barbery horses" bred by the Berbers of North Africa.2 brought to the Americas as early as 1493.
 Sometime after the beginning of the 18th century, Plains Indians acquired Spanish horses through trade, or by culling them out of stray herds.

-To maintain healthy ranges, which in many places are shared with cattle, the BLM makes some wild horses available for adoption every year, so there are now privately-owned herds in many other states.
-Also, herds of somewhat smaller wild horses have survived on several islands off the East Coast of the U.S., including about 150 animals have survived for perhaps 300 years on Assateague Island, in Virginia and Maryland.
+To maintain healthy ranges, which in many places are shared with cattle, the BLM makes some wild horses available for adoption every year, so there are now privately owned herds in many other states.
+Also, historic herds of a somewhat smaller breed of wild horses totaling about 150 animals have survived for perhaps 300 years on Assateague Island, off the coasts of Virginia and Maryland.

-Only once are wild horses mentioned in the journals of Lewis and Clark.
-On July 5, 1806, having recently crossed the "east fork of Clark's river" at today's Missoula, Montana, Lewis remarked: "there are many wild horses on Clarkes river.
+Wild horses are mentioned twice in the journals of Lewis and Clark.
+On July 5, 1806, having recently crossed the "east fork of Clark's river" at today's Missoula, Montana, Lewis noted: "there are many wild horses on Clarkes river.
 About the place we passed it we saw some of them at a distance.
 There are said to be many of them about the head of the yellowstone river."
 And in the monumental "Estimate of Eastern Indians," which included several mountain tribes, there were "La Playes," a wandering people whose country, from the heads of the Arkansas and Red Rivers eastward to "the gulph of Mexico," was said to abound in wild horses.5

 1. The scientific name for the domestic horse is Equus caballus.
 The name of the genus, equus, is Latin for "horse"; the name of the species, caballus, is Latin for "riding horse."
 The word feral comes from the Latin fera, meaning "wild animal"; mustang is from the American Spanish word mestengo, meaning "stray animal."